fermentationist/devicon-react-svg/README.md

 Thank you to [Theodore Vorillas](https://www.vorillaz.com/), who created the font and icon collection that this component is based on, and which is the source of all of the svg path data used in this package.

-You can find the original repository here: [Devicons](https://github.com/vorillaz/devicons).
+You can find his original repository here: [Devicons](https://github.com/vorillaz/devicons).

 ---
 ## License